University of Utah faculty may apply to have their courses designated as community-engaged learning (CEL) in the schedule of classes.

 Identifying courses in this way is beneficial for you and your students.
 Among other things, the CEL designation:

-- allows us to track these courses and identify the faculty and students who engage in this meaningful practice;
+- Provides data to track these courses and identify the faculty and students who engage in this meaningful practice.

-President Pershing's office provides additional funding, based on enrollment in CEL classes, to support and enhance community-engaged learning courses and faculty.
-Funds are transferred to programs and departments after OBIA completes its calculations.
+Funds are transferred to programs and departments after the Office of Budget and Institutional Analysis (OBIA) completes its calculations.
 The additional funding must be reinvested in your community-engaged learning program.
 Some of the legitimate uses include:

 - Reimbursing a faculty member who teaches CEL courses for associated expenses (e.g., mileage, if the individual has regular meetings with community partners; meals, if the individual has a lunch meeting with a community partner; supplies, if the individual needs to purchase software or books).